andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 * 7.1.81 – Jumping onto the ledge in A alley.
 * 7.1.82 – Jumping into the bathroom in top hotel.
-* 7.1.83 – Using the glitch box outside of shoe and B bomb to become unhittable.
+* 7.1.83 – Using the glitch box near the B bomb to become unhittable.

 #### **8. Changes and Expectations**